EOSIO/eosio.cdt/docs/06_how-to-guides/02_multi-index/how-to-define-a-singleton.md

 ## How to define a singleton

-To define a simple singleton, which is storing an account name as primary value and a uint64_t as secondary value in structure `testtable` follow the steps below:
+To define a simple singleton, which is storing an account name as primary value and a uint64_t as secondary value in structure `testtable`, follow the steps below:

 1. Include the `eosio.hpp` and `singleton.hpp` headers and declare the `eosio` namespace usage
 ```
 #include <eosio/eosio.hpp>
+#include <eosio/singleton.hpp>
 using namespace eosio;
 ```